 - Add the salt and vanilla.
 Mix.

 - Add the coconut and mix.

 - Drop by small teaspoonsful (so the cookie is about 1" in size) onto a cookie sheet covered in brown paper (like a shopping bag).
 Each cookie will expand to about 2".

 - Bake for about 15-18 minutes until the cookies are puffed up and delicately browned.

 - Remove from oven, slip the brown paper off the pan.
 Put a wet towel on the pan.
 Return the brown paper with cookies to the pan (on top of the wet towel).
 Let this sit for about a minute to steam the cookies for easy removal.

 - Remove cookies carefully using a spatula or your fingers.
 Cool thoroughly and store in an air-tight container.

 Ever Eat a Schaum Torte?

-The cookies were superior.
-They taste a lot like coconut meringue cookies or what my first husband called “Schaum Tortes.”
+The cookies are superior.
+They taste a lot like coconut meringue cookies or what my first husband called "Schaum Tortes."
 But they are a little chewier because of the coconut.